Map of venues around Cambridge

 University Sports Centre

 This is a new building complex out to the west of the city.
-The CU DanceSport Team have their closed team practices there.
+Some public CDC DanceSport and closed CUDT or CURnR team practices are held out there.
 The full address is Cambridge University Sports Centre, Charles Babbage Road, Cambridge CB3 0FS.
+Older maps will not include this facility.
+We are mostly using the MultiPurpose room upstairs, which is sometimes subdivided into Studios 1 and 2.

 North Cambridge Academy / Manor Community College